 PRECAUTIONS: See also Warning section.

-Before using this medication, tell your doctor or pharmacist if you are allergic to ethinyl estradiol or levonorgestrel; or to other estrogens or progestins; or if you have any other allergies.
+Before taking levonorgestrel/ethinyl estradiol, tell your doctor or pharmacist if you are allergic to it; or to any estrogens (such as ethinyl estradiol, mestranol); or to any progestins (such as norethindrone, desogestrel); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This medication may cause blotchy, dark areas on your skin (melasma).
 Sunlight may worsen this effect.
 Avoid prolonged sun exposure, sunlamps, and tanning booths.
 Use a sunscreen, and wear protective clothing when outdoors.